 Gift Fruit can be Ordered and Purchased in Winter Months at Boyett’s

 But, back to the fruit.
 Citrus is available fresh from October to May at Boyett’s.

 During prime “fruit season,” from October through February, you will find the Oleson family washing and waxing fruit daily on machinery they have been using just for that purpose for nearly 50 years.
 This family gets up early and goes out into the grove to pick fruit that is just right for its trip up north or out west so that it always arrives ready to enjoy.
 A perfect gift.

-If you would like to visit Boyett’s Grove for delicious, fresh Florida citrus, stop by their place any day of the week between 10 a.m. and 5 p.m.
-To ship fruit to loved ones, you can call or stop by.
+- Boyett’s Grove, located at 4655 Spring Lake Highway in Brooksville, is a great place for delicious, fresh Florida citrus.
+They are open between 10 a.m. and 5 p.m.
+To ship fruit to loved ones, you can call 352-796-2289 or stop by.
 To find out more, click here.